Leelakrishna2091997/Leelakrishna2091997/README.md

 - 👀 Full Stack Engineer with 4+ years of experience and background in the Financial technology, E-commerce, Supply chain and Crypto industries.

-- 💞️ My passion lies in applying the comprehensive knowledge working on distributed systems and skilled in developing scalable, containerized cloud-based solutions leveraging technologies such as Python, AI, React, Spring Boot, Kubernates and AWS.
+- 💞️ My passion lies in applying comprehensive knowledge on building distributed systems and skilled in developing scalable, containerized cloud-based solutions leveraging technologies such as Python, AI, React, Spring Boot, Kubernates and AWS.
 <!-- ##- 📫 How to reach me: Connect with me on <a href="https://www.linkedin.com/in/jayantha-nanduri/" target="_blank">LinkedIn</a> or send me an email at <a href="mailto:jayantha.nanduri@gmail.com">jayantha.nanduri@gmail.com</a>.
 I'm open to exploring opportunities for data projects and collaborations! -->
 ## Contact details